AARHUS-TECH/KubernetesServer/README.md

 ## Control software
 [Choose a system to help yoou control the Kubernetes cluster]

-## Rancher Desktop or komodor or ...
+## Rancher Desktop or Komodor or ...

 [How does it work - What is needed]